CemOlmez/rteca-case-study/README.md

 docker compose up --build
 ```

-> On first startup, the backend automatically seeds the database with mock data:
+> **Note:** On first startup, the backend automatically seeds the database with mock data:
+>

-- 3 Franchises
+> - 3 Franchises
-- 2 Branches per Franchise
+> - 2 Branches per Franchise
+>

-The seed script runs only if the database is empty.
+> The seed script runs only if the database is empty.
-If data already exists, seeding is skipped automatically.
+> If data already exists, seeding is skipped automatically.

-To reset the database and re-run the seed:
+> To reset the database and re-run the seed:

 ```bash
 docker compose down -v